indirectlylit/whattowatch/README.md

 methods you want to accomplish this task; the only requirement is to use Django as the web framework.
 You can also add other features such as search functionality or single-page view.

+So to get things started, do the following:

+1. Clone this repo into your local machine (DO NOT FORK!)
+2. Create a new repository in your github account
+3. Change your local repository's origin remote to point to your new remote Github repository
+4. Once you're satisfied with your code, push your local repository into the remote Github repository
+5. Send us the link to your Github repo!

+That's it!
+We'll review your code soon and get back to you once we're done!